Rodalies de Catalunya: Barcelona commuter railway service

 On 26 June 2011, a restructuring of the service affecting several lines was implemented.
 It mainly involved the creation of new line R8, the first line ever bypassing Barcelona, and the rerouting of line R7.
 Before the restructuring, former line R7 ran from L'Hospitalet de Llobregat to Martorell via the Meridiana Tunnel in Barcelona's city centre and Rubí.
 With the rerouting, it was shortened and started to run as a shuttle line between Cerdanyola Universitat and Barcelona Sant Andreu Arenal stations.
 New line R8 took over the former route of line R7 between Martorell and Cerdanyola Universitat, then continuing towards Granollers Centre.
 Thanks to the changes applied on lines R7 and R8, it was able to increase frequencies with a train every 6 minutes and 8 minutes during rush hour on lines R1 and R4, respectively.

 Typically, most trains call at all the stations on the line.
 Nevertheless, some trains on lines R2 Sud, R3 and R4 operate limited service and only call at certain stations.
 Furthermore, most trains on all lines, excepting lines R2, R7 and R8, operate partial services, being line R1 exclusively operated with partial services.

-Camp de Tarragona commuter rail service
+Camp de Tarragona commuter railway service

 On 20 March 2014, Rodalies de Catalunya began running a commuter rail service in Camp de Tarragona, a region in southern Catalonia mainly centered in the polycentric metropolitan area formed by the cities of Tarragona and Reus.
 At the time it started services, it was the first commuter rail service in Catalonia not centered in Barcelona.
 The Camp de Tarragona commuter rail service consists of two lines, which are identified by letters 'RT' (the latter referring to Tarragona) plus a number, serving a total of 13 stations.
 Both lines converge at Tarragona railway station and are served by stopping trains only.
 Currently, it does not run on weekends.